tranchess/contract-core/spec/README_EXCHANGE.md

 ## Settlement

-All the matches are stored as pending trades in the exchange protocol, waiting for the settlement.
-Each individual could call either `settleMaker` or `settleTaker` to clear the pending trades of a specified epoch.
+All the matches are stored as unsettled trades in the exchange protocol, waiting for the settlement.
+Each individual could call either `settleMaker` or `settleTaker` to clear the unsettled trades of a specified epoch.

 ### Settle for maker